 New Relic Browser creates cookies in the end user's browser.
 If the user has cookies disabled, page load timing (sometimes referred to as real user monitoring or RUM) will not be able to track sessions properly.
 Also, if the user has an older browser that does not support the Navigation Timing Specification API, page load timing will not be able to track response times as accurately.

 secure attribute.
-This is because page load timing data is sent over HTTP when the page is HTTP, but over HTTPS when the page is HTTPS.
-For more information, see Data transmission.
+This is because page load timing data transmission in versions before version 995 use HTTP when the page is HTTP, but use HTTPS when the page is HTTPS.
+All Browser agent versions above version 995 will always use the

-Note: If the site uses P3P, it must be configured to allow these cookies.
+If your site uses P3P, it must be configured to allow these cookies.